RKKoranteng/rkkoranteng-blog/_posts/2025-06-24-database-ci-cd-pipeline.md

 - Dev and Ops teams have visibility and traceability of every change
 - DBAs are no longer bottlenecks - we're enablers of innovation
 - The business can respond faster to customer needs and market changes

+## Summary
+By automating database deployments through a self-service CI/CD pipeline, developers are empowered to safely deliver changes without waiting on manual DBA intervention.
+This accelerates release cycles, reduces downtime, and improves team productivity. leading to faster time-to-market and a stronger return on investment (ROI) for every development effort.

+> Faster time-to-market directly aligns with a stronger return on investment (ROI) for every development effort {: .prompt-tip }